illya13/RL/_posts/2020-04-26-installing-tensorflow-on-ubuntu-20.md

          driver README and your Linux distribution's documentation for details on how to correctly disable the Nouveau kernel driver.
 ```

-... follow the instructions to blacklist Nouveau kernel driver ...
+... follow the instructions to blacklist Nouveau kernel driver.
+Then run:
 ```bash
 > sudo update-initramfs -u
 > sudo reboot
 ````
-Retry installation, ignore `Xorg` warnings and configuration if you are working only from command line.
+Retry installation, ignore `Xorg` warnings and configuration if you are working from command line only.
+```bash
+> sudo bash NVIDIA-Linux-x86_64-440.82.run
+```

 Note you still need `gcc-9` to install drivers.
 At the end you should get
 `Installation of the NVIDIA Accelerated Graphics Driver for Linux-x86_64 (version: 440.82) is now complete.`

-```bash
-> sudo bash NVIDIA-Linux-x86_64-440.82.run
-```

 Verify installation:
 ```bash